 - Investments in the refurbishment and refitting of generating stations

 The company makes substantial investments to maintain and upgrade its facilities.
-In 2014, $326 million was invested in generating station refurbishment and refitting.
+In 2015, nearly $300 million was allocated to refurbishment and refitting.

 - Reliability benchmark

 Recognized worldwide for the reliability of its transmission system, Hydro-Québec takes every possible measure to remain a benchmark in this regard.
-In 2014, investments in transmission rose to a record $1.6 billion, including $776 million for growth and $851 million for asset sustainment and reliability.
+In 2015, investments in transmission rose to $1,587 million in property, plant and equipment and intangible assets, namely $727 million for growth projects and $860 million for asset sustainment and reliability projects.

 - Stringent standards